IFSA-Prague/travelog/README.md

 # travelog

 THE TEAM:
-- Natalie Ramirez, Ansh Suryawanshi, Isabella De Sousa, Luca Rizzo
+- Natalie Ramirez, Ansh Suryawanshi, Isabella De Sousa, Luca Rizzo, Aidan Benedict

 PROJECT TOPIC:
 - A social media platform for travelers to log, review, and share their travel itineraries, destinations, and experiences.
 Combines the personalization of a travel journal with the engagement of social media.